 The Jewish People

-About 1250 BCE, a group of Canaanite refugees fled slavery in Egypt – the Exodus that is celebrated to this day at Passover.
+About 1250 BCE, a group of Canaanite refugees fled slavery in Egypt.
+The story of their Exodus bound the ancient Israelites together and is celebrated to this day at Passover.
 In their minds, their God had triumphed over the might of Egypt and allowed Moses to lead his people to safety.
 This traditional story tells us that Moses then receives God’s laws on Mount Sinai and brings them down to the people, only to find the Israelites worshipping a golden calf.
 Moses becomes angry and smashes the tablets on which the laws are written.
 Admonishing Israel, he returns to the mountain and obtains a new set of tablets which he gives to the people, placing them in the Ark of the Covenant for safekeeping.
 Thereafter, the Ten Commandments served as a sacred bond between the Israelites and their God.

-In around 1225 BCE, a period of turmoil all over the Mediterranean region when the Bronze Age world collapsed, the extreme threat from foreign peoples lead the Israelite tribes to unite and form the Kingdom of Israel.
 Three centuries later civil war split Israel into two states, Israel and Judah, that collectively became known as am Yahweh – the people of God.
-Yahweh was their divine warrior and these were warring times.
+Yahweh was their divine warrior, and these were warring times.
 But, as is typical of pre-Axial societies, the vast majority also turned to other gods for solutions to different problems.
-King Ahab, under the influence of Jezebel his Queen, allowed Phoenician gods to infiltrate the land, especially the goddess Astarte and Ba’al, the god of harvests.
+King Ahab, under the influence of Queen Jezebel, allowed Phoenician gods to infiltrate the land, especially the goddess Astarte and Ba’al, the god of harvests.
 In spite of the admonitions of prophets such as Elijah insisting on the exclusive worship of Yahweh, the Israelites would not become a monotheistic people until the height of their Axial period in the late 6th century BCE.